stfc/Pan-Indenter/README.md

-Indent Checker
+Pan Indenter
 =====================

 What is it?
-* This program is an indent checker made in python to check files for incorrect or non-wanted indents in a program.
+* This program is a  Pan Indenter made in python to check .pan files for incorrect or un-wanted indents in a file.

 What is needed for this?
 * Python

 Why use it?
-* Correctly lays out code that is not indent based like python to make it easier to read.
+* Correctly lays out pan code to make it easier to read.

 How to install?
 * No installation needed only downloading the file.